rambo1111/hand_gesture_recognition/Readme.md

 ## Issues and Contributions

-If you encounter any issues or would like to contribute to the project, please open an issue or submit a pull request on the GitHub repository.
+If you encounter any issues or would like to contribute to the project, please open an issue or submit a pull request on the GitHub repository